KShebek/cbe504/main.typ

 ===== Weak Adsorption

-In the opposite extreme, if A adsorbs very weakly to the surface, then we arrive at
+In the opposite extreme, if A adsorbs very weakly to the surface (and/or we are in the low $p_ce("A")$ limit), then we arrive at
 $ r_"P " approx k_2 K_"ads" p_"A " conc("*")_0 quad (K_"ads" p_"A "<<1). $
 Here, the apparent reaction order of A is 1.
 Additionally, the apparent rate constant would now be